Anomalous Floquet Insulators: Numerics: existence of AFI phase

-{\bf Dynamics of an AFI with edges.} So far, we have established the stability of the AFI in a closed geometry without an edge.
+So far, we have established the stability of the AFI in a closed geometry without an edge.
 In the non-interacting AFAI in an open geometry (i.e., a geometry with edges), the system's nontrivial topology gives rise to propagating chiral edge states and novel quantized transport phenomena~\cite{AFAI, Kundu}.
-Due to the topological and {\it chiral} nature of the edge states, we expect that interactions will lead to thermalizing behavior at the edge.
-The competition between thermalization on the one-dimensional edge and MBL of the two-dimensional bulk is a subtle and important issue to explore, in particular, as bulk localization is required to observe quantized edge transport.
+Due to the topological and {\it chiral} nature of the edge states, we expect that interactions will lead to thermalizing behavior at the edge. \addFN{Note that the thermalization of particles on one edge does not preclude a nonzero net current, since the counterpropagating modes are confined on opposite edges: even when the particles on one edge thermalize to an effective infinite-temperature state, only one of the edge modes will be populated. } The competition between thermalization on the one-dimensional edge and MBL of the two-dimensional bulk is a subtle and important issue to explore.
+A related problem of an MBL system coupled to a thermalizing edge was recently analyzed in Ref.~\onlinecite{Nandkishore2016}, where the thermal edge was treated as an effective external bath.
+By comparing the intrinsic time scales of the effective bath with the energy and time scales of the MBL bulk, the authors of Ref.~\onlinecite{Nandkishore2016} argued that the two-dimensional case supports a phase where the edge thermalizes a finite fraction of the system, while the remainder of the bulk remains MBL.
+The AFI provides an intrinsic platform for studying this competition.